Who we work with

 We work with tribal people

-We work with families from tribal communities in India and Nepal who for thousands of years relied upon the land for their survival.
+We work with families from tribal communities in India who for thousands of years relied upon the land for their survival.
 Families such as these, from indigenous communities, account for 10% of the world’s poor.

 With rapid deforestation and the opening up of forests for industrialisation and tourism, tribal families have been uprooted from their ancestral lands and their traditional means of livelihood.
 Their poor status in society and lack of access to education means that it is very difficult for tribal people to challenge land evictions and to find alternative ways of earning an income.